-Carnitine is derived from an amino acid and found in nearly all cells of the body.
-Its name comes from the Latin word carnus, meaning flesh, as it was isolated from meat.
-Carnitine plays a critical role in the production of energy.
+Carnitine is found in nearly all cells of the body and plays a critical role in fueling the production of energy.
 It transports long-chain fatty acids into the mitochondria so they can be oxidized, or burned, to produce energy.
 Carnitine also transports toxic compounds out of the cellular organelle, preventing any accumulation.
-Given these functions, carnitine is concentrated in tissues like skeletal and cardiac muscle that utilize fatty acids as a dietary fuel.
-For most people, the body makes a sufficient amount of carnitine.
-However, some people have genetic or medical conditions that prevent their bodies from meeting the necessary needs.
-This is when supplementation is essential.
+Given these functions, carnitine is concentrated in tissues that utilize fatty acids as fuel, like skeletal and cardiac muscles.

 Carnitine is indicated in those with cardiovascular disease, renal (kidney) insufficiency, male infertility, diabetes, muscular disease, HIV/AIDS, and it also helps aid in athletic performance and aging.